tensorflow/ranking/tensorflow_ranking/g3doc/api_docs/python/tfr/keras/network/RankingNetwork.md

 The config of a layer does not include connectivity information, nor the layer class name.
 These are handled by `Network` (one layer of abstraction above).

+Note that `get_config()` does not guarantee to return a fresh copy of dict every time it is called.
+The callers should make a copy of the returned dict if they want to modify it.

 <!-- Tabular view -->
  <table class="responsive fixed orange">